JitenShahani/RequestValidationInMinimalAPIs/README.md

 ## Examples

 ### Global Exception Handling
-To see global exception handling in action, you can trigger an unhandled exception by accessing an endpoint that throws an exception.
+To see global exception handling in action, you can trigger an unhandled exception by accessing `/exception` endpoint that throws an ArgumentNull exception.
 The middleware will catch the exception and return a standardized error response.

 ### CORS
 To test CORS, try making a request to the API from a different origin.
 The CORS policy will allow or deny the request based on the configured origins.

 ### HTTPS Redirection
 To test HTTPS redirection, try accessing the application using HTTP.
-The application will automatically redirect the request to HTTPS.
+The application will automatically redirect the request to HTTPS provided the environment is not development.

 ### Health Checks
 To check the health status of the application, navigate to the `/health` endpoint.
 The application will return the health status of various components.